-When selling your laundromat, your asking price should be 3.5-5 times the net operating income of your business.
+To start with, keep in mind that your asking price should be 3.5-5 times the net operating income of your business.
 You can determine that multiple by considering the age of the equipment, the length of the lease, and the terms of the lease.

-1. Age of the equipment
+1. Age of the laundry equipment

-These numbers are not precise as there are a lot of factors to consider but in a neutral market, equipment that is 0-5 years old should fetch a 4.5-5 times multiple.
+These numbers are not precise as there are a lot of details to consider but in a neutral market, equipment that is 0-5 years old should fetch a 4.5-5 times multiple.
 Equipment that is 13-16ish years old is going to be valued at 3.5-4 times NOI.

 Equipment older than that is nearing the end of its life and will need to be replaced soon.